Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (Add link when docu available: For detailed information, see ...)

   - *Seq. no.*
-    Sequential number as registered in the cash book
+    Sequential number as registered in the cash book.

-  - [X]
-   *T (Take over booking)*
+  - [x] *T (Take over booking)*
    Select this checkbox to take over an individual booking.

   - *BP*
-    Booking period as registered in the cash book
+    Booking period as registered in the cash book.

   - *Jnl*
-    Journal as registered in the cash book
+    Journal as registered in the cash book.

   - *Turnover*
     Turnover value as registered in the cash book.
 Revenues display a positive sign.
 Expenditures display a negative sign.

   - *Contra Account*
-    Contra Account as registered in the cash booking
+    Contra Account as registered in the cash booking.

   [comment]: <> (No account in cash book!
 What does the number stand for?
 As "Unbekannt!")

   - *Receipt1*
-    Receipt 1 as registered in the cash book
+    Receipt 1 as registered in the cash book.

   - *Receipt2*
-    Receipt 2 as registered in the cash book
+    Receipt 2 as registered in the cash book.

   - *Date*
-    Date as registered in the cash book
+    Date as registered in the cash book.

   - *Account*
-    Account as registered in the cash book
+    Account as registered in the cash book.

   - *Cst1*
-    Cost 1 as registered in the cash book
+    Cost 1 as registered in the cash book.

   - *Cst2*
-    Cost 2 as registered in the cash book
+    Cost 2 as registered in the cash book.

   - *Text*
-    Free text as registered in the cash book
+    Free text as registered in the cash book.

   - [SELECT ALL]